-- Check in with your child and ask how he or she feels about the changes and/or progressions.
-What might he or she be grieving the loss of?
-What does the child miss about the parent or loved one with ALS? - Often these are best expressed through art or play-allowing for the expression without words. - Let your child know you are also sad and grieving the loss of how things were, what they are now, and what they may look like after the person with ALS passes away. - This conversation can be extremely emotional and difficult.
+As important as acknowledging their grief, let your child know you are also sad and grieving the loss of how things were, what they are now, and what they may look like after you, or the person with ALS passes away.
+Children and youth model emotions from adults and those around them.
+So, as hard as it may be, it is OK to emote and share the feelings with your child.

+This conversation can be extremely emotional and difficult.
 Therefore, it is an excellent time to engage with a social worker, priest, clergy, or other mental health therapist.
 They can guide the process and provide numerous supports for working through the anticipation of death and loss.